nf-core/chipseq/docs/usage.md

 ```

 ### `--gtf`
 The full path to GTF file can be specified for annotating peaks.
-Note that the GTF file should be in the default Ensembl format but without header.
+Note that the GTF file should be in the Ensembl format.
 ```bash
 --gtf '[path to GTF file]'
 ```